The low value pool deduction is a clever strategy that lots of property investors don’t realise they can take advantage of during tax time.

 When we’re looking at property investment, your assets are referred to as either Plant and Equipment or Capital Works.
 The wear and tear that happens to your plant and equipment or building in your investment property are referred to as tax depreciation.

-So, How Does Low Value Pooling Work?
+How Low Value Pooling Works

 The depreciation of certain low cost and low value assets can be calculated by putting them into a ‘low value pool‘ and then depreciating the assets at a set annual rate.